rmldj/hcp-utils/docs/index.md

 X = img.get_fdata()
 X.shape     # e.g. (700, 91282)
 ```
-which corresponds to 600 time-steps and 91282 grayordinates.
+which corresponds to 700 time-steps and 91282 grayordinates.

-The CIFTI file format partitions the 91282 grayordinates into the left- and right- cortex as well as 19 subcortical regions.
+The CIFTI file format for HCP 3T data partitions the 91282 grayordinates into the left- and right- cortex as well as 19 subcortical regions.
 We can easily extract say the signal in the left hippocampus using `hcp.struct`

 ```
 X_hipL = X[:, hcp.struct.hippocampus_left]